← Back to 史記

 祿

 The next year, the great general and swift cavalry greatly went out to attack the Hu, obtained eighty or ninety thousand ranks of heads and captives, and rewarded and bestowed five hundred thousand gold.
 The dead horses of the Han army numbered more than a hundred thousand, and the expenses for transport, ferrying, chariots, and armor were not included in this.
-At this time, wealth was scarce, and the warriors rather did not get their salaries.
+At this time, funds were scarce, and many soldiers did not receive their pay.

 21

-The officials said that three-zhu coins were light and easily subject to evil deception, so they further requested that the various commanderies and kingdoms cast five-zhu coins, with a surrounding rim at the bottom, ordering that they could not be ground to take filings.
+The officials said that three-zhu coins were too light and easily counterfeited, so they further requested that the commanderies and kingdoms cast five-zhu coins with a raised rim, making it impossible to grind off filings.

 22